drhayes/drhayes.io/src/now.md

 Mostly Terraform at work.
 Mostly JavaScript at home as I poke at my personal site and a notes system.
 Lua for anything gamedev-y, but I'm eyeing Rust.

-Thinking about pulling Tailwind out of my site, since I want to do more custom things with the CSS.
+Thinking about pulling [Tailwind][tailwind] out of my site, since I want to do more custom things with the CSS.

 ## Music